Rumy-hasan/iOS-Code-Review-CheckList/README.md

   - **Write code in protocol Extension** Try as many code write in the extention.
 It will provide a default implementation and clean code.

   - **Decoupled:** Think about how many object you use inside a class.
 Are those object inject properly?
 Are they ducouple?
 My [article](https://rejaul-hasan.medium.com/coupling-in-swift-9f73fa6024c6) on this topic.
 You find many other article also.
+  - **Check the single source of truth principle**
+    - don’t preserve the same information in multiple places in the code